sadiqmalam/quranstudy/README.md

 ### Salaat and Zakat

 I am doing a study on understanding the exact meaning of Salaat and Zakat from the Quran.

+### Reading Translations

+Identifying and reading Quran only or Quran centric translations of the Quran.
+Among them noteworthy are translation of Sam Gerrans and Shabbir Ahmed MD.

 ## Thinkers I Admire & Learning from